Ronanlfy/image_classification_web/README.md

 # web_classification

 This repo is to set up a simple web page to run oneline image classification.
+And it focuses on a speeding up inference with quantization and model pruning.
 It includes a frontend (built in .js) and a backend (built with python, Flask), communicating through rest API.
 Frontend will display all supported models and upload image to backend to run prediction.
 And the backend is reponsible for preprocessing, model prediction and return result.

 ## Setup ##